Transposition of the great arteries

 Figure 1: Transposition of the great arteries

-Most of the time, TGA occurs on its own; however, it can occur with other cardiac differences, such as a ventricular septal anomaly.
+Most of the time, TGA occurs on its own; however, it can occur with other cardiac symptoms, such as a ventricular septal anomaly.

-The cause of TGA is often unknown and there are therefore no commonly associated genetic changes considered to be responsible for it.
-TGA, in association with other anomalies detected during ultrasound or postnatally, may warrant a genomic test.
+Because the cause of TGA is often unknown, there are no commonly associated genetic variants.
+Where TGA is associated with other anomalies detected either during ultrasound or postnatally (such as ciliopathy and heterotaxy conditions), a genomic test may be warranted.
 The type of test would be determined following full assessment and consultation.

 Inheritance and genomic counselling

-TGA is considered to be associated only rarely with genetic syndromes and to have a low risk of recurrence among relatives of affected patients.
+TGA is considered to be associated only rarely with genetic conditions and to have a low risk of recurrence among relatives of affected patients.

 Management